MagicGary/DouglasCourse/docs/LeetCode/binarySearch.md

     2. if it is just simply implementing a __sub-optimal__ algorithm using __row-by-row binary search__, there is really nothing difficult about that part.

     3. even thoug labeled as a __binary search__ problem, the optimal algorithm has nothing to do with **binary search**, it's more of a **linear exclusion** problem,

+7. It's a little bit similar to binary Search as it uses reduction implementation skills.

 ## LeetCode 887 Super Egg Drop (Fun and Hard)